LexiFi/dead_code_analyzer/docs/USER_DOC.md

 - [Methods](methods/METHODS.md) describes the semantics and usage of the "unused methods" report section, and provides examples.
 - [Constructors/Record fields](fields_and_constructors/FIELDS_AND_CONSTRUCTORS.md) describes the semantics and usage of the "unused constructors/record fields" report section, and provides examples.
 - [Optional arguments](optional_arguments/OPTIONAL_ARGUMENTS.md) describes the semantics and usage of the optional arguments always/never used report sections, and provides examples.
+- [Coding style](coding_style/CODING_STYLE.md) describes the semantics and usage of the "coding style" report section, and provides examples.

 ## Footnotes